apo11o-M/MCAerial_Mod/README.md

 2. Download Forge
 3. Setup: Run [gradle] in repository root: `gradle setupDecompWorkspace eclipse`
 4. Build: Run [gradle] in the repository root: `gradle build`

-A more detailed guide can be found [here](https://forums.minecraftforge.net/topic/13860-tutorial-getting-started-with-forgegradle/)
+5. A more detailed guide on setting up workspace can be found [here](https://forums.minecraftforge.net/topic/13860-tutorial-getting-started-with-forgegradle/)

 ##### With thanks to godith0 for the support!!